ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > Creating an ISIS StreamDevice IOC

+The easiest way to create a StreamDevice is to use the script (here)[https://github.com/ISISComputingGroup/IBEX_device_generator] but if for some reason you want to create it manually the instructions are as follows:

 ## Create a StreamDevice support module

 Note: The support module is put in the `EPICS\support` directory, but the actual IOC(s) are put in the `EPICS\ioc\master` directory